 - Autoimmune Diseases: Rheumatoid arthritis, Diabetes Type 1

-How Does The Disability Tax Credit Work?
+How Does the Disability Tax Credit Work?

-The Disability Tax Credit is a refund on federal taxes paid by Canadian individuals with disabilities OR their supporter. i.e. if the disabled person or their supporter have paid or are paying federal taxes (usually above 20-25k income).
-They will be able to claim and receive a portion of the paid amount should they qualify for the DTC.
+The DTC is a refund on federal taxes paid by Canadian individuals with disabilities OR their supporters. i.e. if the disabled person or their supporter has paid or is paying federal taxes (usually above 20-25k income), they then can claim and receive a tax credit if approved for the Disability Tax Credit.

-The Disability Tax Credit refund methods
+The Methods for Refunding the Disability Tax Credit

 In many cases, the person’s impairments may have prevented them from working and paying federal taxes.
-They will qualify for the DTC based on their impairments and can “transfer” those credits to their supporter who will then become the claimant.
+They will qualify for the DTC based on their impairments and can “transfer” those credits to their supporter, who will then become the claimant.

 - The disabled person is your spouse, common-law partner, parent, grandparent, child, grandchild, brother, sister, aunt, uncle, niece, or nephew.